 - News 12, a series of cable news channels owned by Cablevision, a New York City-based cable provider.
 Seven of the channels are general news networks covering parts of the New York metropolitan area note (with the exception of Manhattan and Staten Island, as Cablevision does not have its' Optimum TV ops in those areas), and five of the channels cover traffic and weather for different parts of the region note .

 - Northwest Cable News, a Seattle-based network which covers Washington State, Oregon and Idaho.
-Owned by King Broadcasting when it launched in 1995, using their stations in Seattle, Spokane, Boise, Portland to supply the channel; then Belo Corp acquired them, and as of 2014, they are now owned by Gannett (having acquired Belo in the last few months of 2013).
+Owned by King Broadcasting when it launched in 1995, using their stations in Seattle, Spokane, Boise, Portland to supply the channel; then Belo Corp acquired them in 1997, and as of 2014, they are now owned by Gannett (having acquired Belo in the last few months of 2013).

 - Texas Cable News, a Dallas-based network owned by Belo (and now by Gannett, using their statewide chain of TV stations (flagship WFAA in Dallas, KHOU in Houston, KENS in San Antonio and KVUE in Austin); didn't do well (mainly because of their split with Time Warner Cable over joint stations launched in Houston and San Antonio which shut down quickly), as well as budget problems; they stopped original production in 2005, and they now air mainly repackaged stuff from the Belo/Gannett stations.

-- Sun News Channel, Quebecor's English-language channel, branded after the Sun newspaper chain, its on-air brand makes no secret of its right-wing leaning and is modelled after Fox News.
+- Sun News Network, the newest English-language news channel.
+Named after the Sun newspaper chain, its on-air brand makes no secret of its right-wing leaning and is modelled after Fox News.
 (In fact, critics of the network actually call it "Fox News North".)
 Owned by the Sun Media division of Quebecor Inc.

-- Global News BC 1, a regional cable news channel serving British Columbia.
+- Global News: BC 1 (BC 1), a regional cable news channel serving British Columbia.
+Owned by Shaw Media.

 - Foro TV, a news network by Televisa, which used to be exclusively for Mexico City, but it changed its focus on international news over time, and the blind spot of their news editing section, as many news that aren't even mentioned on their prime-time news on its main channels appear here.
 It also shows movies on Sunday noon for some reason.